KHU-VLL/KHU_Vision_and_Learning_Reading_Group/README.md

 ## Current Schedule

-### Reading Group: Thursday 12PM - 1PM, On Zoom (link sent in weekly email)
+### Reading Group:
-Please let Ah-Hyung (dkgud111 -at- khu -dot- ac -dot- kr) know what paper you are going to present and provide your summary by the end of the day on the **Tuesday** before your presentation.
+Please let Ah-Hyung (dkgud111 -at- khu -dot- ac -dot- kr) know what paper you are going to present and provide your summary by the end of the day on the **Monday** before your presentation.

 This semester we will have one presenter each week.
 Presentation duration is left up to the presenter (as long as it spans no more than one hour).